pcordova/course-project/CodeBook.md

 The assignment consisted in merge data sets, extract relevant columns, use more descriptive names in rows and columns, and create a new data set containing the means of the original values.

+The file "run_analysis.R" contains the code to do the needed work.
+Code is commented for better understanding

 ------------------------------------------------------------------------

 ### File Description: